 Alt text helps visually impaired users and search engines to understand the content of tangible assets, such as images.
 Both screen readers and search engines will read the image text of the image to understand its purpose, rather than the confusing file name.

 Alt Text also helps you to be ranked in Google Photos, hosted by one in 5 searches (just over 20%).
 Google can’t “read” images, so you need alt text to tell its pages what your images are about.

 What’s next for your SEO?

 Now that you know how important SEO is in marketing your consulting business, and how you can help your site from content and technical points, you can start making tweaks to your online presence.
 As you can see, it doesn’t need a complete overhaul – just a few small changes so that search engines can find your content and target you to the right audience.

-Thatware provides you the best SEO Services For Vocational Consultant at an affordable range.
+Thatware provides you the best SEO Services For Vocational Consultants at an affordable range.